Public Holidays in Australia 2026: How to maximise your annual leave

 Australia’s states and territories have their own unique holidays, showcasing regional culture and traditions:

-Melbourne Cup Day (VIC): Known as “the race that stops a nation,” this day is a celebration of horse racing, fashion, and festivities.
+Melbourne Cup Day (3 November): Known as “the race that stops a nation,” this day is a celebration of horse racing, fashion, and festivities and is observed in Victoria.

 King’s Birthday (varied dates): Different states observe this holiday on different dates, providing varied opportunities for a mid-year break.